sseller2/bn/programs.md

     	display:none !important;
     }

-Once mapped properly in Fiddler, reload `http://www.brick-anew.com`.
+Once mapped properly in Fiddler, do an F5 refresh to clear your cache and reload `http://www.brick-anew.com`.
 If working properly the site will appear totally blank, though only to you and only while Fiddler is running.
-Be sure to stop all file mapping when you are done, since you'd be quite confused if you forgot and the site seemed to be gone the next time you visited.
+Be sure to stop all file mapping when you are done, since you'd be quite confused if you forgot and the site seemed to be gone the next time you visited :)